Nariod/Nimap/README.md

 # Nimap

 ## But, why ?
-Nimap is a personal project heavily inspired from the amazing NimScan project from elddy (https://github.com/elddy/NimScan).
+Nimap is a personal project heavily (like; for real) inspired from the amazing NimScan project from elddy (https://github.com/elddy/NimScan).
 This is an educational project to create a Nmap-like port scanner for penetration tests.

 ## Should I use it?
 You can, but you probably should not.
-NimScan and Nmap are projects that are way more stable for real world engagements.
+NimScan and Nmap are tools that are way more stable for real world engagements.

 ## Linux

 ### Quick start

-In order to compile the project, install the Nim language:
+In order to compile Nimap, install the Nim language:
 ```
 sudo apt install nim
 ```